 The Gymnastics 50p is one of the 29 Olympic coins released to commemorate the 2012 Olympic Games, but how much is it worth today?

-The average price of a Gymnastics 50p is £1.09 in circulated condition.
+The average price of a Gymnastics 50p is £1.09 in circulated condition, according to recent values on eBay in 2022.

 Let’s find out why the coin is worth over double face value to collectors, and how you can spot one in your change.